 I originally requested the regular tour that started later in the morning, as the idea of waking up at 3 am for a 1h hike in the dark didn't sound appealing.
 However, I was booked on the sunrise tour by mistake, which I guess was the last push that I needed to go for the sunrise visit, so I decided to keep the early morning tour.
 It was the best decision that I could've made.

 My visit started around 4 am from the lobby of the Abraham Hostel.
-Waking up so early is definitely not my idea of a relaxing holiday, but I wanted to make the best out of my last day in Israel to enjoy this one-in-a-lifetime experience
+Waking up so early is definitely not my idea of a relaxing holiday, but I wanted to make the best out of my last day in Israel to enjoy this one-in-a-lifetime experience.
+The drive took about 1h30m and we reached the base of Masada right before the sunrise.

 I started the ascent with the hope to be on top before the sun rose, however, I soon realised that the climb wouldn't be an easy task.
 The difference in altitude between the bottom of the path and the top is 350 meters.
 There are about 700 steps along the two kilometres of winding path.